MehdiMahmud79/WeatherDashboard/README.md

 # City-Weather-Dashboard
+This app will show the current weather and five-day forecast of a specific city
 ### current and five day forecast for a chosen city.
 ```
 + This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery using Third-Party APIs.